halil-ibrahim-mutlu/RedPitaya-Dual-Channel-Data-Logger-Plotter-Tkinter-SCPI-Acquire-Save-to-Excel-/README.md

 this code run like a client
 server code code is in the redpitaya iy you wanna cahnge code pay attention fpga code sometimes you need to alter fpga codes also you can do it

+also my advise is \r is so important some card to make enter

  !!!!!     ## Features
 - ✅ Connects to device via TCP socket (SCPI)
 - ✅ Acquire data from **Channel 1** (`ACQ:SOUR1:DATA?`)